sandstripes/beardeertoken/README.md

 # BearDeer

-Modified version of BossDeer from https://gitlab.com/soktdeer/bossdeer
+A modified version of BossDeer from https://gitlab.com/soktdeer/bossdeer